useperform/perform/docs/core/actions.rst

 Actions are a way of doing these operations without having to create new controllers, routes, and frontend code every time.

-When configured, links to these actions are automatically displayed next to entities.
+When configured, buttons for these actions are automatically displayed next to entities.
-Clicking these links will run the action and display a success message, either on the current page or after redirecting to another page, depending on the response from the action.
+Clicking an action button will send an AJAX request to run the action and then display a success message, either on the current page or after redirecting to another page, depending on the response from the action.

 An action can also require confirmation before executing, and can be configured to only run after passing various conditions.